 - It preserves the drainage function of the saphenous vein to reduce recurrences of collaterals and microvarices.

-- It limits the progression of varicose veins in case of a new deep leak point comes.
+- Facilitates control of varicose vein progression in the event of a new deep flow vanishing point.
 (The new leaking points are common and there is no way to avoid them so far).

 - The smaller the size and the lower the risk the better the procedure.
-Local anesthesia is low risk.
-In addition, local anesthesia prevents injuries to nerves that occur in procedures with rachi or general anesthesia.
+Local anesthesia has low risk.
+In addition, local anesthesia prevents nerve damage that occurs in procedures with spinal cord or general and tumescent anesthesia.

-Storie: Feast after 200 sapphires spared from Brazil
+Storie: Party after 200 spared saphenous veins in Brazil

 Curta a página